Member of

 1/2 cup water

 Cook steak, mushrooms, onions, peas & carrots in oil till cooked and sauteed.
-Cook bacon in seperate pan till crispy; crumble the bacon and add to meat mixture.
+Cook bacon in separate pan till crispy; crumble the bacon and add to meat mixture.
 Simmer for about 5 minutes; drain if applicable.
 Add mustard till dissolved.
 Place mixture in crock pot, add broth and cook on high for 6 hours (or 10-12 on low).
 Once done, mix flour and water until smooth, then slowly add to thicken mixture.

 Best served over Egg noodles… mmmmm